F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

-Note that we replaced the "policy_export_json" argument with "policy_import_json" pointing to the imported WAF Policy JSON file.
+Note that F5 replaced the "policy_export_json" argument with "policy_import_json" pointing to the imported WAF Policy JSON file.

 Finally, you can plan and apply your new project.